Tay Bridge: Proposals

 The North British Railway, placing great importance on the connection between Fife and Forfarshire, was committed to developing a viable design.
 During August 1880, the noted railway engineer William Henry Barlow, of Barlow & Sons, London, was consulted on the matter.
 Following experiments upon the first bridge's remains, Barlow gave his opinion that the intact portions should be abandoned in favour of a new structure spanning between the two shores.
 Adopting this as the basis of their next submission, a new bill was raised and put before a select committee of the House of Commons on 10 May 1881.
-With little alteration or suggestions issued, this was soon passed.
+With little alteration or suggestions issued, this was soon passed, becoming the North British Railway (New Tay Viaduct) Act 1881 (44 & 45 Vict. c. cxxxvii).
 During November 1881, a contract for the new bridge's construction was awarded to Messrs William Arrol & Co of Glasgow.
 For the new bridge's design, Messrs Barlow elected to refrain from using any untested engineering principles, instead choosing to strictly adhere to established methodology.